tilleul/apple2/tools/bitmap editor/apple2_hires.md

     10 HGR
-    20 A = 8192: REM $2000
+    20 P = 8192: REM $2000
-    30 FOR K = 0 TO 2
+    30 FOR B = 0 TO 2: REM FOR NOW JUST DRAW INTO 3 B-ZONES
-    40 FOR J = 0 TO 2
+    40 FOR A = 0 TO 2: REM 3 A-ZONES
-    50 FOR I = 0 TO 39
+    50 FOR I = 0 TO 39: REM 40 BYTES PER LINE
-    60 POKE A, 255
+    60 POKE P, 255
-    70 A = A + 1
+    70 P = P + 1
-    80 NEXT I,J
+    80 NEXT I,A
-    90 A = A + 8
+    90 P = P + 8
-    100 NEXT K
+    100 NEXT B
-    110 PRINT A
+    110 PRINT P

 We end up with

 ![screenshot](img/apple2_hires_lines_triplets.png)

 As you watch how the lines are filled, you better understand the hires screen structure:
-* the first 3 lines of 40 bytes delimit the three 64-lines sections and represent lines 0, 64 and 128 of the screen which are line 0 of each of the sections
+* the first 3 lines of 40 bytes delimit the three A-zones and represent lines 0, 64 and 128 of the screen.
+Incidentally, these are too the first B-zones of each A-zone.
 * then 8 bytes are wasted
-* the next 3 lines of 40 bytes represent line 8 of each of the 64 lines section (that is the base line of each section + 8, so we have lines 0+8, 64+8 and 128+8)
+* the next 3 lines of 40 bytes represent line 8 of each of the A-zones and the 2nd B-zone of each A-zone (that is the base line of each A-zone + 8, so we have lines 0+8, 64+8 and 128+8)
 * then 8 bytes are wasted
-* the next 3 lines of 40 bytes represent line 16 of each of the 64 lines section
+* the next 3 lines of 40 bytes represent line 16 of each of the A-zones and the 3rd B-zone in each A-zone
-* the 8 bytes are wasted
+* then 8 bytes are wasted
-* This continues until we've arrived at line 56 relative to each section.
-That is line 56, line 64+56=120 and line 128+56=184.
+* This continues until we've arrived at line 56 relative to each A-zone, which is also the 8th B-zone for each A-zone.
+That is line 0+56=56, line 64+56=120 and line 128+56=184.

 The following code will do it

     10 HGR
-    20 A = 8192: REM $2000
+    20 P = 8192: REM $2000
-    30 FOR K = 0 TO 7
+    30 FOR B = 0 TO 7: REM 8 B-ZONES IN EACH A-ZONE
-    40 FOR J = 0 TO 2
+    40 FOR A = 0 TO 2: REM 3 A-ZONES
-    50 FOR I = 0 TO 39
+    50 FOR I = 0 TO 39: REM 40 BYTES PER LINE
-    60 POKE A, 255
+    60 POKE P, 255
-    70 A = A + 1
+    70 P = P + 1
-    80 NEXT I,J
+    80 NEXT I,A
-    90 A = A + 8
+    90 P = P + 8
-    100 NEXT K
+    100 NEXT B
     110 PRINT A

 ![screenshot](img/apple2_hires_lines_8.png)